ilikeikers/nand2tetris/notes/videonotes.md

 * HDL Comments
     * Make sure comment and documantation are there for readability
     * HDL is static code, we will implement procedural later

+## Unit 1.5/1.6

+* Tutorial on HDL

+## Unit 1.7

+* Multiplexor
+    * Output 'a' if 'sel'==0 and 'b' if 'sel'==1
+    * Other gates can be put before the mux gate to create logic that changes based on the desired behavior

+* Demultiplexor
+    * Takes one input and produces an output on certain channels based on the selector

+* Selectors can be set as oscillators for communication networks